chriscorwin/demuxe/test/README.md

 Your DVD shelf is `/test/demo-flows/`.
 You must add your DVD to the shelf "directory" in `/test/demo-flows/index.js` so that the DVD player knows it exists.

-DVDs are named `${product}_${brand}.js`. eg: The DVD for the DMP product branded with the BBVA brand would be named `dmp_bbva.js`, its final path would be: `/test/demo-flows/dmp_bbva.js`.
+DVDs are named `${product}_${venue}_${brand}.js`. eg: The DVD for the DMP product for the Dreamforce 2018 Keynote venue branded with the BBVA brand would be named `dmp_df18keynote_bbva.js`, its final path would be: `/test/demo-flows/dmp_df18keynote_bbva.js`.

 You put a DVD into the DVD player with `/config/config.json`.
 The DVD player will go look in that config file to see which Product/Brand combination is currently being served by the server, and test the flow specified there.
-The variables the player will look at are `productTemplate` and `brandTheme`.
+The variables the player will look at are `productTemplate`, `demoVenue`, and `brandTheme`.

 ### Google Slides Creation

-When the tests run they capture 1280x720 screenshots which are used to create a Markdown file named `/slides/${product}.${theme}.md` (eg `/slides/dmp.bbva.md`) which can be used by [md2googleslides](https://github.com/gsuitedevs/md2googleslides) to generate a Google Slide Deck.
+When the tests run they capture 1280x720 screenshots which are used to create a Markdown file named `/slides/${product}.${venue}.${theme}.md` (eg `/slides/dmp.df18keynote.bbva.md`) which can be used by [md2googleslides](https://github.com/gsuitedevs/md2googleslides) to generate a Google Slide Deck.

 If you want to skip capturing a step as a slide, add `skipSlideCapture: true` to the step you wish to capture.